Sorry, you need to enable JavaScript to visit this website.

 'The National Organisation of Student Self-governing Bodies [Hallgatói Önkormányzatok Országos Konferenciája (referred hereinafter to as HÖOK)] is the representative organisation of the Hungarian student self-governments operating at Hungarian higher education institutions.
 Its members come from these self-governing bodies.
 It is organised and it operates in a democratic way.'
 [HÖOK - About us (HÖOK - Szervezetünk)]

-In order to support the development of the Hungarian higher education system, HÖOK performs youth and higher education policy tasks that cannot be handled at institutional or regional level.
-It is a generally recognised representative body that has the right and the opportunity to articulate the needs and opinions of youth to decision-makers at government level.
+In order to support the development of the Hungarian higher education system, HÖOK fulfils youth and higher education policy tasks that cannot be accomplished at an institutional or regional level.
+It is a generally recognised representative body that has the right and the opportunity to articulate the needs and opinions of young people to decision-makers at government level.
 HÖOK is active in several fields such as

 • mentorship,